opstrace/opstrace/docs/guides/user/configuring-alerts.md

 ![alertmanager ui example](../../assets/opstrace-alertmanager-configuration.png)

-Here you can paste your existing configuration yaml you use with Prometheus or start creating your own.
+Here you can paste your existing configuration YAML you use with Prometheus or start creating your own.
 If you have previously used the CLI to manually upload your Alertmanager Configuration it'll now be available here to continue editing.
 This form validates the YAML as you type, using the [Alertmanager Configuration specification](https://www.prometheus.io/docs/alerting/latest/configuration) and won't let you publish something invalid.